 This matter was heard on plaintiff's complaint.
-On the evidence presented IT IS ADJUDGED that:
+On the evidence presented

-1. Defendant,(name and address)....., has the right against plaintiff,(name and address, and social security number if known)....., to possession of the following described property:
+1. Defendant,(name and address)....., has the right against plaintiff,(name and address, and last 4 digits of social security number if known)....., to possession of the following described property: